danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 end
 ```

-After running `pod install`, we can now create some Realm-specific model classes.
+After running `pod install`, we can now create Realm-specific models that will
-They will either be created manually as we map and persist data from the api, or
+either be created manually as we map and persist data from the api, or automatically
-automatically as we fetch data from the database.
+as we fetch data from the database.

 Realm will take care of the latter case, but we have to find a way to easily map
 api objects to Realm objects.
-Easily done: add these files to the `Model` folder:
+To fix this, just add these files to the `Model` folder:

 ```swift
 // RealmMovie.swift